mlanza/proposal-command-syntax/README.md

 ```
 Here a succession of effects is applied to a single subject, essentially [`doto`](https://clojuredocs.org/clojure.core/doto).
 Command syntax achieves the same.

 Fluent interfaces are best suited for chained queries.
 Things get messy when commands are involved.
 As previously stated, a chain should generally signal a succession of queries.
+But with bangs, one can now clearly signal a succession of commands.

 Ideally, commands return nothing.
 While returning something from a command may occasionally be useful it shouldn't be normative.